 Known for its nightlife and famous football clubs, Manchester isn’t just somewhere to shop and party.
 The nearby Pennine mountains are also a place to visit in England for nature, culture, and museums.
 But, if it is nightlife that you’re after, the Northern Quarter has plenty of bars to keep you entertained.

 For the art lover, the Manchester Craft and Design Centre is the place to be.
 Find sculptures, prints and everything arty within this old Victorian fish market.

-If you’re a football fan, take your football boots down to the National Football Museum where you can learn more about England’s most popular sport and can practice your skills too!
+If you’re a football fan, take your football boots down to the National Football Museum where you can learn more about England’s most popular sport and can practise your skills too!
 Or take a stadium tour of Old Trafford.

 If you prefer architecture, the Manchester Cathedral is one of the city’s oldest buildings.
 Learn more about its history and time your visit for when a performance is on.
 The city is also home to Victoria Baths which are open for tours, performances and festivals.

 For the evenings, head to ‘HOME,’ the city’s centre of culture.
 Indulge in a theatre performance or just enjoy a cocktail or two.
 For a drink with a view, you may prefer an evening at Cloud 23, on the 23rd floor of the Hilton Hotel.
 Manchester has something for all types of solos.

 Blackpool Pleasure Beach is also a draw to the area with its abundance of thrilling rides.
 Adrenaline junkies will love trying out all the fantastic rides including the famous Big One.
-In the evening, you can find many shows and the illuminations, which is one of the main reasons for Blackpool tourism being so popular.
+In the evening, you can find many shows and illuminations, which is one of the main reasons for Blackpool tourism being so popular.